-Today it’s all about making a get home bag for your family.
-You can decide what you may want to put in your bag.
-Here’s the deal, most everyone has a bug out bag or 72-hour kit, right?
-Hopefully, you said yes.
-Well, we may be miles from our home when a disaster hits in our neighborhood.
-Now what?
+Today it’s all about building a get-home bag for your family.
+You can decide what you think is important to put in your bag.
+Here’s the deal, most everyone has a bug-out bag or 72-hour kit, right?
+I’m updating this post today because I know several of us want to visit family and friends for the holidays and that changes things.

-We may be at work, grocery shopping, or going to a movie and the roads are blocked or shut down for some reason.
+Whether it’s out of the area for a family gathering, at work, grocery shopping, or going to a movie and the roads are blocked or shut down for some reason, we need to have several items available to help us get home.
 Are you prepared to walk home in your work shoes?

 Office Emergency Bag

 Hopefully, this will never happen, but just in case, I would stock a few items in your office like the following list below.
 Please rotate food and water as needed.

 - Flashlight: either with or without batteries.
 Small Olight Flashlights or Larger Olight Flashlights